briang123/screen-capture-extension/docs/select-capture-area.md

 ## User Interaction

+- [ ] Tapping close button on sidebar panel should reset the process and overlay so that when user opens extension again, they'll start a new process
 - [ ] Cancel selection with ESC key or Cancel button
 - [ ] Prevent text selection and scrolling while overlay is active
 - [ ] Support both mouse and touch input for selection